 What is the Gut-Brain Axis?

-The gut-brain axis is the bidirectional communication system between the gastrointestinal tract and the central nervous system.
+The gut-brain axis is the two-way communication system between the gastrointestinal tract and the central nervous system.
 This connection involves complex interactions between the nervous system, immune system, endocrine system, and gut microbiota.

 The enteric nervous system (ENS) is a network of nerves that lines the digestive tract.
 It's sometimes called the "second brain" because it controls digestion and communicates with the brain.